BloomTech-Labs/sauti-databank-be/README.md

 ```

 ## Actions
+_Note: every time we say users below, we're referring to the traders who log on and use the Sauti Databan platform, not the users (often researchers) who view Sauti's data_.

 ### Education data actions
 `getEducation()` -> Returns all users who reported any education completed.

 `getEducationPrimary()` -> Returns all users who reported primary as their highest level of education.